github/docs/content/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot.md

 {% data variables.product.prodname_dependabot %} secrets are encrypted credentials that you create at either the organization level or the repository level.
 When you add a secret at the organization level, you can specify which repositories can access the secret.
 You can use secrets to allow {% data variables.product.prodname_dependabot %} to update dependencies located in private package registries.
 When you add a secret, it's encrypted before it reaches {% data variables.product.prodname_dotcom %} and it remains encrypted until it's used by {% data variables.product.prodname_dependabot %} to access a private package registry.

 {% data variables.product.prodname_dependabot %} secrets also include secrets that are used by {% data variables.product.prodname_actions %} workflows triggered by {% data variables.product.prodname_dependabot %} pull requests. {% data variables.product.prodname_dependabot %} itself may not use these secrets, but the workflows require them.
-For more information, see "[Automating {% data variables.product.prodname_dependabot %} with {% data variables.product.prodname_actions %}](/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions#accessing-secrets)."
+For more information, see "[AUTOTITLE](/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions#accessing-secrets)."

 After you add a {% data variables.product.prodname_dependabot %} secret, you can reference it in the _dependabot.yml_ configuration file like this: {% raw %}`${{secrets.NAME}}`{% endraw %}, where "NAME" is the name you chose for the secret.
 For example: